Nutrition Management Department

 For outpatients

-If you require dietary therapy at home due to lifestyle-related diseases, cancer, or other illnesses, you can receive nutritional guidance under the direction of your doctor.
+If you need to undergo dietary therapy at home due to lifestyle-related diseases, cancer, or other illnesses, you can receive nutritional counseling under the instructions of your doctor.

 To everyone in the area